PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:00:10
+Last updated: 2024-04-02 15:01:14
-Random Quote: Great ideas often receive violent opposition from mediocre minds. - Albert Einstein
+Random Quote: I have learned that to be with those I like is enough. - Walt Whitman